The Fine Arts Department of Elmwood Park High School is the home of our visual arts, music and world language programs.

 Additional details about the department's individual programs are available at the following links:

-► AP Spanish
+► AP DRAWING

 This course, for 11th and 12th graders, calls for each student to create a portfolio of college-level work and to submit it for evaluation.
 Students explore drawing issues such as line quality, light and shade, rendering of form, composition, surface manipulation, the illusion of depth and mark-making through a variety of means, such as painting, printmaking or mixed media.

-► AP Studio Art: 2-D Design
+► AP 2-D ART AND DESIGN

 This course, for 11th and 12th graders, calls for each student to create a portfolio of college-level work and to submit it for evaluation.
 Students learn to use 2-D design principles to organize an image on a picture plane in order to communicate content, and they demonstrate their mastery through any two-dimensional medium or process.

-► AP Studio Art: 3-D Design
+► AP 3-D ART AND DESIGN

 This course, for 11th and 12th graders, calls for each student to create a portfolio of college-level work and to submit it for evaluation.
 Students explore sculptural issues and understand 3-D design principles as they relate to the integration of depth and space, volume and surface, and they demonstrate mastery through any three-dimensional approach.